Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: Introduction

 \subsection{Organization}

-The rest of the paper is organized as follows: Section II discusses the system model and assumptions, and also defines the probability of self-sustainability.
-Section III gives the random walk analysis of the energy surplus process and the self-sustainability probability.
-Section IV gives an exponential upper bound on eventual outage probability (which is the complement of self-sustainability probability).
-Section V gives an asymptotic approximation of the eventual outage probability and discusses the computation of the adjustment coefficient, while Section VI studies the special case when the energy arrivals is a Poisson process.
-Section VII examines the battery energy process, while Section VIII gives a numerical verification of the obtained formulas.
-Lastly, Section IX concludes the paper.
+The rest of the paper is organized as follows: Section~II discusses the system model and assumptions, and also defines the probability of self-sustainability.
+Section~III gives the random walk analysis of the energy surplus process and the self-sustainability probability.
+Section~IV gives an exponential upper bound on eventual outage probability (which is the complement of self-sustainability probability).
+Section~V gives an asymptotic approximation of the eventual outage probability and discusses the computation of the adjustment coefficient, while Section~VI studies the special case when the energy arrival is a Poisson process.
+Section~VII examines the battery energy evolution process, while Section~VIII gives a numerical verification of the obtained formulas.
+In Section~IX, we discuss a simple application in the context of communication system and future work.
+Section~X concludes the paper.